modio/modio-gamemaker2-legacy/README.md

 ---

 ## Note
 This plugin is no longer supported or maintained, please see new [Official GameMaker mod.io Extension](https://github.com/YoYoGames/GMEXT-mod.io).
-For questions or integration support, please reach out to developers@mod.io.

 ---